hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/810_women_of_india.md

 father of the boy demands a very high price for his son, and this poor man sometimes has to sell everything just to get a husband for his daughter.
 The great difficulty of the Hindu's life is the daughter.
-And, curiously enough, the word daughter in Sanskrit is "duhitâ".
+And, curiously enough, the word daughter in Sanskrit is "duhitā".
 The real derivation is that, in ancient times, the daughter of the family was accustomed to milk the cows, and so the word "duhita" comes from "duh", to milk; and the word "daughter" really means a milkmaid.
 Later on, they